 Lonely Planet Publications are the largest independent travel guide publisher in the world

-The book had previously been written by Adam Karlin who also co-wrote the Florida Lonely Planet book.
-Throughout the book there are his recommended top choices.
+The book had previously been written solely by Adam Karlin who also co-wrote the Florida Lonely Planet book.
+These days it is written by Anthony Ham, Adam Karlin and Regis St Louis.
+Throughout the book there are their recommended top choices.

 There is then a useful overview of general information including monthly events to help you plan your trip followed by a few suggested itineraries of varying lengths.

-The main part of the book is split into three chapters covering Miami, the Everglades and The Keys including Key West with an overview map, sights and activities, tours, festivals, accommodation, eating, entertainment, sports and shopping.
+The main part of the book is On The Road and is split into three chapters covering Miami, the Everglades & Biscayne and finally Florida Keys & Key West with an overview map, sights and activities, tours, festivals, accommodation, eating, entertainment, sports and shopping.
 Free attractions such as museums are highlighted.
+There are over 32 maps in total.

 Each entry is well described with its address (plus website), telephone number, opening days/times and admission prices.
 For the restaurants there are details on typical price and type of cuisine.
 For the hotels, there is information on budget, access to Wi-Fi, air conditioning etc.